 Learning outside the classroom can really engage pupils and it also helps to make the learning more relevant.
 Trips can support pupil creativity and expose them to new experiences that they may not have had.

 At Caistor Yarborough Academy we offer a wide range of trips that support and enhance pupils learning.
-This year trips that have happened or will be happening are: High Adventure, Holderness, Castleton, year 7 activity evening, year 8 construction day, Sir Isaac Newton lecture, Math’s team competitions, a year 11 revision day and a ski trip to Santa Caterina.
+Previous trips that have taken place include: High Adventure, Holderness, Castleton, year 7 activity evening, year 8 construction day, Math’s team competitions, a year 11 revision day and a ski trip to Santa Caterina.

 Year 7 Clubs